nixcloud/nixcrates/README.md

 # build examples

-this example works:
+example targets:

     nix-build default.nix -A getopts-example

-all fail due to infinite recursion:

     nix-build default.nix -A tar-example
     nix-build default.nix -A flate2-example

+targets we are actually interested in:

+    nix-build default.nix -A allCrates.nom
+    nix-build default.nix -A allCrates.rustfbp
+    nix-build default.nix -A allCrates.capnp
     nix-build default.nix -A nix-crates